-Obviously, exterior plantation shutters require a bit of a different tactic since they are harder to reach.
-But they should still be fairly easy to clean.
+Obviously, exterior plantation shutters require a bit of a different tactic since they are harder to reach, but all-in-all, they should still be fairly easy to clean.

 First, start by pressure washing or using a hose to get all the loose dirt and material off of the shutter.
 If you have a powerful pressure washer your job will likely be easier since it will be able to remove most of the dirt on its own.

-You simply scrub the shutter clean using the brush or cloth, making sure to stay safe if you’re on a ladder.
-Once you’re done scrubbing hose off all the shutters to remove any remaining soap.
+Simply scrub the shutter clean using the brush or cloth, making sure to stay safe if you’re on a ladder.
+Once you’re done, continue hosing off all the shutters to remove any remaining soap.

 If you have any questions about cleaning your shutters, we are here to help!
 Please don’t hesitate to call The Plantation Shutter Company to talk to a friendly representative for assistance.